-Breath Test For Lactose Intolerance
+Breath Test For Lactose Intolerance in Hillsborough

 Lactose intolerance is the inability to digest lactose, the sugar found in milk.
 It causes cramping, bloating, gas, or diarrhea following the consumption of dairy products.
 Lactose intolerance occurs due to the body’s lack of lactase, an enzyme normally produced by the small intestine that is needed to digest lactose.

 WHAT HAPPENS DURING A BREATH TEST FOR LACTOSE INTOLERANCE?